microsoft/azure-pipelines-yaml/design/step-target-restricted-mode.md

 | `results` |  `publish`

 Many of the "publish" commands are probably allowable, but they apply to the job rather than the particular step.
-Therefore, given the principles above, they're disallowed in safe mode.
+Therefore, given the principles above, they're disallowed in restricted mode.
 A follow-up script running outside of safe mode can do any sanitization required and then call the relevant command.